Your Peterborough inventory sheet treats a hospital-contract casting and a tank of minnows as the same kind of stock

 Exactly what you get

 Inventory software that knows your stock is not all the same.
 Lot tracking and traceability for the manufacturing parts.
 Expiry and reorder enforcement for the care consumables.
 Seasonal forecasting for the perishable marina goods.
 And mobile counting that works on the shop floor and the dock.
-It connects to your accounting software so stock value is honest, to your POS system and booking software so real usage flows in, and to your business intelligence dashboards so you can see carrying cost against the 16-week selling window for seasonal goods.
+It connects to your accounting software so stock value is honest, to your POS system and booking software so real usage flows in, and to your business intelligence (BI) dashboards so you can see carrying cost against the 16-week selling window for seasonal goods.

 How to choose a developer in Peterborough